hivesper/html-to-image/README.md

 ## How to work with this fork and what we need to do specifically?

-- After making changes, makes sure to build by running:
+- After making changes, make sure to build by running:
   - `npm run build`
 - And commit these changes